balt-opi/dpob-dashboard/_pages/dpob_introduction_page.md

 </div>

 <div class="footer">
   Data is updated accordingly.
-For more information please visit the <a href="/about-the-data/">About the Data page</a>.
+For more information please visit the <a href="/data-dictionary">Data Dictionary page</a>.
 </div>